Free trade, international trade

 The search for an appropriate definition of free trade is absolutely central to making progress in understanding "trade and" debates.
 This article seeks to spark a debate about this neglected question.

 Driesen, David M., "What is Free Trade?
 The Real Issue Lurking Behind the Trade and Environment Debate" (2000).
-College of Law Faculty Scholarship.
-Paper 19.
+College of Law - Faculty Scholarship.
+19.

 Metadata from SSRN